pauldc31/nsexec/README.md

 ### Using nsexec
 ----------------

-Where is a small example of how to execute nsexec with all namespaces active:
+Where is a small example of how to start a new bash with all namespaces active:

-	nsexec --unshare-all --exec-file bash
+	nsexec --unshare-all